Best time to visit Djibouti

 Jim O’Brien, from our specialist supplier Native Eye, has this travel advice:

 Why visit Djibouti?

-“Djibouti is home to some of Africa’s most incredible and otherworldly landscapes – the original Planet of the Apes was filmed here!
+“Djibouti is home to some of Africa’s most incredible and otherworldly landscapes.
 The two lakes – Assal and Abbé – are the best of this, with amazing rock structures, limestone chimneys and gas belching from the ground.
 The center of the earth sometimes doesn’t feel too far away here… “

 “This is one of the best places in the world to see whale sharks, and in season it’s possible to snorkel with them – another great reason to go.
 Added to white sand beaches and nomadic culture, this make Djibouti a great destination for the adventurous.”

 “Expect it to be hot – especially if you’re foolhardy enough to go in summer – and pack accordingly.”

 How long to spend in Djibouti

 “It’s a small country, so unless you have very specialist interests – and geologists would have a field day here – around a week is enough to spend here.”

 More Djibouti articles